HKJPN/MD-WORKS-PROVENANCE/README.md

 - File System Access handles
 - Emergency Recovery text

-Editor/environment information is stored only as **coarse provenance metadata** such as platform and browser family.
+Editor/environment information is stored only as **coarse PROVENANCE metadata** such as platform and browser family.

 That metadata is evidence recorded by the application — it is **not runtime attestation**.